London Bus Museum

 There is no separate entry fee to see the London Bus Museum

-Follow brown signs to Brooklands Museum, which will lead to the main visitor car park at Mercedes-Benz World and once you have paid your entry fee at the Brooklands Shop & Ticket Office, you have access to all the Brooklands displays and aircraft (apart from Concorde and the 4D Theatre, for which additional charges are payable) together with the London Bus Museum, which is open seven days a week (apart from a few days at Christmas).
+Follow brown signs to Brooklands Museum, which will lead to the main visitor car park at Mercedes-Benz World and once you have paid your entry fee at the Brooklands Shop & Ticket Office, you have access to all the Brooklands displays and aircraft (apart from Concorde for which additional charges are payable) together with the London Bus Museum, which is open seven days a week (apart from a few days at Christmas).

 See the London Bus Museum website at www.londonbusmuseum.com for more information.